The Ultimate Preventive Maintenance Guide: Nearly Everything You Need to Know

 Finally, determine if the CMMS includes cost analysis from both an equipment standpoint and a time standpoint.
 A robust reporting feature will help you answer questions like: How much time did Joe spend doing safety audits and inspections last month?
 Should we continue maintaining that machine (and buying new parts) or should we buy a new one?
 Are we understaffed or overstaffed (and inefficient)?

 There are many factors worth considering when purchasing a CMMS solution.
 At the end of the day, the best work order system for one company, might not work for another.
-Always your due-diligence before making a decision.
+Always do your due diligence before making a decision.

 The best way to evaluate anything is to “try before you buy.”
 Most legacy solutions require a sales conversation before taking a test drive.
 But MaintainX is completely free to download from the app store, and all Premium Features are free for 30 days.
 Our platform includes everything you need to begin creating work orders, communicating with staff, and tracking assets today.